microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 -  http://localhost:5000/webchat.js (also `webchat-es5.js` and `webchat-minimal.js`)
 -  `packages/bundle/dist/webchat*.js`

-# Playing with the build
+# Trying out the build

-There are few ways you can play with the build:
+There are multiple ways to try out the build:

 -  Playing with playground
    -  `cd packages/playground`